syberside/Activatory/README.md

 ### Typed VS untyped API
 Activatory support both styles of passing type parameters:
- * with generic class argument,
+ * with a generic class argument,
- * with regular `Type` object method parameter.
+ * with a regular `Type` object method parameter.
 In general, **typed API is preferable** because of generic code robustness and readability.

 Suppose to use